-The following table shows information regarding the compensation received by the independent directors and executive officers for the fiscal year ended December 31, 2013.
+The following table shows information regarding the compensation received by the independent directors and executive officers for the fiscal year ended December 31, 2010.
 No compensation is paid to directors who are "interested persons."

-Name and Principal Position with the Company Fees Earned From or Paid in Cash by the Company Pension or Retirement Benefits Accrued As Part of the Company's Expenses(1) All Other Compensation Total Compensation From the Company Received by Directors

-Independent Directors \$ 58,750 None None \$ 58,750
+Name and Principal Position with the Company Independent Directors Fees Earned From or Paid in Cash by the Company Pension or Retirement Benefits Accrued As Part of the Company's Expenses(1) All Other Compensation Total Compensation From the Company Received by Directors Jerrold B. Harris, Director \$ 94,000 None None \$ 94,000 William E. Mayer, Director 96,500 None None 96,500 François de Saint Phalle, Director 92,750 None None 92,750 Maureen K. Usifer, Director 101,500 None None 101,500 Interested Director James R. Maher(2), Chairman of the Board Officers None None None None Michael B. Lazar(2), Chief Operating Officer None None None None Corinne Pankovcin(3)(4), Chief Financial Officer and Treasurer None None None None Frank D. Gordon(3)(4), Chief Financial Officer, Secretary and Treasurer None None None None Matthew J. Fitzgerald(3), Chief Compliance Officer None None None None

-John R. Baron(2), Director

-Brian D. Finn(2), Director 58,750 None None 58,750

-Jerrold B. Harris, Director 116,750 None None 116,750

-William E. Mayer, Director 119,250 None None 119,250

-François de Saint Phalle, Director 116,750 None None 116,750

-Maureen K. Usifer, Director 124,250 None None 124,250

-Interested Director

-James R. Maher(3),

-Chairman of the Board and

-Chief Executive Officer None None None None

-Officers

-Michael B. Lazar(3)(4),

-Chief Operating Officer None None None None

-Corinne Pankovcin(5),

-Chief Financial Officer and Treasurer None None None None

-Matthew J. Fitzgerald(6),

-Chief Compliance Officer None None None None

-(1) We do not have a pension or retirement plan or deferred compensation plan, and directors do not receive any pension or retirement benefits.

-(2) Messrs.
-Baron and Finn were appointed as Directors of the Company on June 17, 2013.

-(3) Messrs.
-Maher and Lazar are employees of, and compensated by, the Advisor.
+- (1) We do not have a pension or retirement plan or deferred compensation plan, and directors do not receive any pension or retirement benefits. - (2) Messrs.
+Maher and Lazar are employees of, and compensated by, the Advisor. - (3) Ms. Pankovcin and Messrs.
+Gordon and Fitzgerald are employees of, and compensated by, subsidiaries of BlackRock, Inc. Ms. Pankovcin and Mr. Gordon are also compensated, in part, by the Advisor. - (4) On August 3, 2011, the Board appointed Ms. Pankovcin as the Company's Chief Financial Officer and Treasurer to replace Mr. Gordon who had resigned as the Company's Chief Financial Officer, Secretary and Treasurer.

-(4) Mr. Lazar was nominated for election as a Director of the Company on March 5, 2014.

-(5) Ms. Pankovcin is currently an employee of, and compensated by, BlackRock Investment Management, LLC.

-(6) Mr. Fitzgerald is currently an employee of, and compensated by, BlackRock Financial Management, Inc.

-As compensation for serving on our Board, each Independent Director received an annual fee of \$100,000 in 2013.
+As compensation for serving on our Board, each Independent Director received an annual fee of \$75,000 in 2010 and will receive an annual fee of \$87,500 in 2011.
 Additionally, each Independent Director receives meeting attendance fees of \$2,500 (\$1,250 for telephonic attendance) per board meeting and \$1,000 (\$500 for telephonic attendance) per committee meeting attended plus reimbursement of reasonable out-of-pocket expenses incurred in connection with such attendance.
 In addition, the chairperson of the audit committee receives an annual fee of \$7,500 and the chairperson of any other committee receives an annual fee of \$2,500 for their additional services in these capacities.
 In addition, we purchase directors' and officers' liability insurance on behalf of our directors and officers.